7 Reasons to Visit Parma: Art, History, Gastronomy and Beyond

 So I feel kind of stepping back in time when I turn around the Baptistery and look at the 75 different sculpted animals of zooforo series.

-Like the whole building, they were designed by Benedetto Antelami, one of the first that dared to call himself an artist.
+Like the whole building, they were designed by Benedetto Antelami, one of the first who dared to call himself an artist.
 Before him, only talented anonymous bricklayers.

 You could spend all day looking at them or check my list of best restaurants in Parma to keep discussing them with a glass of lambrusco.